Recently updated on May 25th, 2026 at 06:12 am

 Child Protect Children’s Advocacy Center

-For child abuse victims—provides forensic interviews, counseling, and advocacy, including support with victim impact statements on behalf of minors
+Support for child abuse victims through forensic interviews, counseling, advocacy, and assistance with victim impact statements for minors.

 (334) 262‑1220